OneBusAway/onebusaway-android/README.md

-# SeattleBusBot / OneBusAway for Android
+# OneBusAway for Android

-SeattleBusBot is the official native Android application for OneBusAway.
+This is the official Android app for OneBusAway!

-SeattleBusBot was the old name of the app -- it's now called "OneBusAway for Android" or, when speaking about the app itself, just "OneBusAway".
-It's listed in the Android Market as OneBusAway.

 OneBusAway for Android provides: